 - Other - follow regular uniform guidelines for hair, jewelry, make-up, and nail polish

-- Parents should check designs and logos on shirts before leaving for school.
-There are many advertising logos that would not be appropriate.
+- Parents should check the designs and logos on shirts before leaving for school.
+There are many messages and images that would not be appropriate for school.

 Special Tag Days: Some tag days will have additional guidelines (holiday, Falcon spirit, etc.) that will be communicated at that time.